KotrMesk/OpenWeather/README.md

 ### Latitude and longitude validation:

-In the pre-request script - variables are set for the GET request from city json file: longitude and lattitude.
+In the pre-request script - variables are set for the GET request from city json file: longitude and latitude.
-In the tests the first thing to check for is longitude and lattitude validity: longitude should be between -180 and 180 degrees, enything beyond is invalid longitude coordinate, lattitude should be between -90 and 90 degrees, enything beyond is invalid lattitude coordinate.
+In the tests the first thing to check for is longitude and lattitude validity: longitude should be between -180 and 180 degrees, anything beyond is invalid longitude coordinate, latitude should be between -90 and 90 degrees, anything beyond is invalid latitude coordinate.
-Then the requested longitude and lattitude is checked against the responses longitude and lattitude.
-Since the response rounds a bit the longitude and lattitude and the rounding is inconsistent through out the responses, so a different approach was taken to test accuracy of the response - a tolerance was introduce to see if the response does not go far from the requested coordinates.
+Then the requested longitude and latitude is checked against the responses longitude and latitude.
+Since the response rounds a bit the longitude and latitude and the rounding is inconsistent through out the responses, so a different approach was taken to test accuracy of the response - a tolerance was introduce to see if the response does not go far from the requested coordinates.
 Understandably that the difference could mean a whole new location so the tolerance was set to 0,01 so that the location would stay the same.
 This can be adjusted to get more accurate results.

 ### City and country data validation: